|

 database catalogue information, such as composer, category, ensemble, period,

-This page also lists the themes inside this tune, with a description, starting
+This page lists the themes inside this tune, using standard musical staff

 You can download the MIDI file by clicking the blue button "Download MIDI file".

-Lastly, for many tunes, a link is provided to an MP3 streamable sound recording
+Lastly, for many tunes, a link is provided to an external page containing a streamed audio MP3 sound recording or to a

 Scores and Sheet Music.

-There is a list of tunes which have Scorch scores, reached by clicking the
+There is a list of tunes which have PDF scores, reached by clicking the

-lowest branch of the menu tree "Scorch Scores".
-This "List of Scorch Scores"
+branch of the menu tree Information -> Score List (PDF).
+This "List of PDF Scores"

 initially appears sorted into alphabetical order of title, but you can sort it